JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 Now that we know which meshlets are connected, the next step is to group them together.
 We're going to aim for 4 meshlets per group, although there's no way of guaranteeing that.

-How should we determinewhich meshlets go in which group?
+How should we determine which meshlets go in which group?

 You can view the connected meshlet sets as a graph.
 Each meshlet is a node, and bidirectional edges connect one meshlet to another in the graph if we determined that they were connected earlier.
 The weight of each edge is the amount of shared edges between the two meshlet nodes.